-I like to think that if I was about to do something stupid on one of my projects, that one of my colleagues would speak up and tell me.
+I like to think that if I was about to do something stupid on one of my projects, one of my colleagues would speak up and tell me.

 Unfortunately, here’s the reality: they wouldn’t.